 Schweri and Blaesi are convinced that the individual buying experience determines which players in online retail stand out from the competition and retain customers.
 That’s why their next step is to create a subscription system that sends loyal customers exactly the wine that they love.

 Let’s go back to the beginning.
 After being founded in 2007 in a Zurich shared kitchen by two business students, Blaesi and Schweri, who shared the dream of starting an “Amazon for wine lovers”, Flaschenpost took off.
 They started out with 2,000 wines and just under 10 partner wine shops, but now Flaschenpost unites the 100 most renowned Swiss wine shops under one roof.
 Around 100,000 customers choose from 30,000 fine wines from all over the world – and thus take home the best wine worldwide with ease, as well as with the best advice.

 But how did they manage to technically handle this multitude of wine types, customers, purchasing processes – in short: data?
 In 2007, Flaschenpost was initially launched based on an in-house development.
-Just one year later, the founders added a wine shopping app, and in 2014 the system was replaced by a new shop based on Magento.
+Just one year later, the founders added a wine shopping app, and in 2014 the system was replaced by a new shop based on Adobe Commerce.
 But even back then the monolithic structure had become cumbersome and inflexible over time.
 “Our existing shop was a mess because it had been repeatedly adapted over the years,” reports Schweri.
 “It became more and more complicated, tedious and, therefore, very expensive to develop new features.”

 In order to guarantee flexibility for our future projects and challenges, it was clear to us that we needed a headless architecture.
 This enables us to achieve independence between the frontend and backend, as we can easily test campaigns and strategies, as well as perform a fast time-to-market.